Quality Care Health Plan (QCHP)

 The QCHP is a medical plan that offers a comprehensive range of benefits.
 The basic concept underlying this traditional approach to group health insurance is freedom of choice.
 You have the option to choose any physician or hospital for general or specialty medical services, and receive enhanced benefits by using QCHP hospitals, network pharmacies for prescription drugs and behavioral health network providers.
 As a member of the QCHP, you are responsible for plan year deductibles, special deductibles, and coinsurance amounts.

-The QCHP benefit levels for the plan year (July 1, 2015 through June 30, 2016) are indicated in this FY16 chart.
-The QCHP benefit levels beginning July 1, 2016 are indicated in this FY17 chart.
+The QCHP benefit levels for the plan year (as of July 1, 2016) are indicated in this FY17 chart.
 The QCHP is comprised of three independent components:

 - Prescription drugs